jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-17.md

-+++
+---
+title: "Smith in London to Publish"
+linkTitle: "Chapter 17"
-title=  "Smith in London to Publish" heading=  "Chapter 17" description=  "In the spring of 1773, Smith virtually completed the Wealth of Nations.
-He thought of going to London to publish it" date=  2015-09-14 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-16" linkbtext=  "Chapter 16" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-18" linkftext=  "Chapter 18"
+description: "In the spring of 1773, Smith virtually completed the Wealth of Nations.
+He thought of going to London to publish it"
-+++
+date: 2015-08-24
+author: "Rae"
+image: "/covers/life.jpg"
+---

 1773-1776.
 Aet.
 50-53